z-a-f/InterviewSolutions/_posts/2016-12-01-cracking-coding-1.4.md

     jdx -= 1
 {% endhighlight %}

-[^1]: If you do it in Python: because strings in python are not mutable, assume that the input is a `bytearray`
+This is a test test